URI-CSC/411-spring-2023/assignments/ha-02/readme.md

     - the word size, i.e. the number of bytes (can be 1, 2, 4, or 8)
     - the order of bytes (can be `big-endian` or `little endian`)

-> Assume that all unsigned integers in the file are *aligned*, in the sense that, integers start at positions multiple of the "word size"
+> Assume that all unsigned integers encoded in the binary file are *aligned*, in the sense that, integers start at positions multiple of the "word size"

 ### Input